 Selecting the best handlebar grips for your setup broadly depends on the type of terrain you ride, your ride style, and your hand health.

 Each grip also has a unique pattern that helps with dispersing moisture and debris, as well as stability and slip prevention.
-If you’re not sure if you’ll like the way a texture feels, stop by your local bike shop to get your hands wrapped around some of the available patterns.
+If you’re uncertain about a certain texture of grip, stop by your local bike shop to get your hands wrapped around some of the available patterns.

-Most grips are 130 mm to 140 mm in length, but riders with large hands can find grips up to 150 mm.
-If you have grip shifters, 90 mm grips will accommodate the extra space the shifters will take up on the handlebar.
+Most grips are 130 mm to 140 mm long, but riders with large hands can find grips up to 150 mm.
+For smaller hands, there are grips as short as 90 mm.

 As far as the diameter is concerned, a grip that you can’t fully wrap your hand around is too large, as you’ll pump your arms out trying to maintain a grip on it.
 But a grip that’s too small limits your contact with the grip.